Policy Number: 28

 The accrued, unused vacation leave balance of an employee transferring to another state agency without a break in service will be transferred by Payroll.

 In the case of the death of an employee who has an accrued vacation leave balance after six months of continuous employment, the employee’s estate will be paid for all of the accumulated vacation leave.
-The payment will be calculated at the rate of compensation being paid the employee at the time of death by Payroll.
+Payroll will calculate the payment at the rate of compensation being paid the employee at the time of death